Cornerstone-CJ/Project-Anton/README.md

 <img src="images/rock-paper-scissors1.png" width="500">
 <img src="images/rock-paper-scissors2.png" width="500">

+### Jokes

+Use any of the commands -> "Joke", "Jokes" or " "Tell me a joke" to hear a random joke from Anton.

 ### To tell Anton to stop listening to commands

 Use the command "Stop listening".